geek-cookbook/geek-cookbook/docs/blog/category/review.md

 ---
-description: My reviews of popular self-hosted apps
-title: Funky Penguin reviews self-hosted tools
+description: I love experimenting with new self-hosted tools.
+Typically I'll review a tool while creating a recipe, although popular enough tools (Plex) don't need a review, in which case I'll just jump straight into the recipe!
 search:
   exclude: true
 ---

-# Funky Penguin's Reviews
+# Reviews

 I love experimenting with new self-hosted tools.
 Typically I'll review a tool while creating a recipe, although popular enough tools (*like [Plex][plex]*) don't **need** a review, in which case I'll just jump straight into the recipe!